Last updated:

 Reviewed by CalculatorApp.me Health Editorial Team · Updated March 2026 · 10 min read

 Body Mass Index (BMI)is a numerical value calculated from a person's weight and height.
-It is a widely used screening tool to categorize underweight, normal weight, overweight, and obesity in adults.
-BMI does not directly measure body fat but correlates with direct measures and is an inexpensive, easy-to-perform alternative.
+Clinicians use it as a screening tool to categorize underweight, normal weight, overweight, and obesity in adults.
+BMI does not directly measure body fat but correlates with direct measures and offers an inexpensive, scale-and-tape alternative.

 The World Health Organization (WHO) recognizes BMI as the standard measure for population-level obesity surveillance.
-Clinicians worldwide use it as an initial screening tool, though it must be interpreted alongside other health indicators.
+Clinicians worldwide use it as an initial screening tool, though they interpret it alongside other health indicators.

-A BMI of 18.5–24.9 is considered healthy for most adults.
-Values outside this range are associated with increased risk of cardiovascular disease, type 2 diabetes, hypertension, and certain cancers.
+Adults with a BMI of 18.5–24.9 carry the lowest health risk.
+Values outside this range raise the risk of cardiovascular disease, type 2 diabetes, hypertension, and certain cancers.

 Example: 70 kg person, 1.75 m tall